safe-k/struct-array/docs/use-case.md

 **Pros:**
 - Easy to read
 - Easy to scale
-- Automatic, meaningful error messaging; Here's an example:
+- Automatic, customisable error messaging; Here's an example:
-> Struct 'Filter' failed validation: Invalid value for property 'date'
+> Struct 'Event' failed validation: Invalid value for property 'date'
 - All possible parameters and their validation rules are documented in code, in the method itself
-- Extensible - `Struct`s use `callable`s (and other `Struct`s) for validation, so it can easily be
+- Extensible - `Struct`s are essentially arrays of `callable`s (and other `Struct`s), so they can
-worked into an existing system or customised accordingly
+easily be worked into systems and be extended accordingly

 **Cons:**
 - ???